 Principles Course

 BU is at the forefront of innovation, offering the most up-to-date and cutting-edge curriculum for students.
-Continuing this mission, we are excited to launch a new online program, Genealogical Principles.
+If you are newer to the field of genealogy, the Genealogical Principles course will help you…

-The newly developed seven-week Boston University Genealogical Principles Course includes detailed instruction and hands-on practice to:
+The seven-week Boston University Genealogical Principles Course includes detailed instruction and hands-on practice to:

 Who Should Enroll?

-- Those whose research has been primarily on Ancestry.com
+• Those whose research has been primarily on genealogy websites such as Ancestry.com

-- Students preparing to take Boston University’s Certificate in Genealogical Research
+• Students who would eventually like to take Boston University’s Genealogy Practicum Course or Certificate in Genealogical Research Course

 Curriculum